nikolasburk/gse/4-Build-GraphQL-Servers-with-Prisma/README.md

 node src/index.js
 ```

+## Step 5: Open a GraphQL Playground

+Navigate to [`http://localhost:4000`](http://localhost:4000) in your browser.

-## Step 5: Explore the API of the application server
+## Step 6: Explore the API of the application server

 **Create a new `User`**: